 Ever since I was little, my family had a gift closet — a place where you could keep potential gifts throughout the year.
 I use one even today.
 It's one of the many holiday shopping tips I recommend to all my friends.

-If you're like me and you shop for holiday gifts all year long, you can save this space to store those gifts in addition to any other presents you might want to give for birthdays, holidays, and everything in between.
+If you're like me and you shop for holiday gifts all year long, you can save this space to store those gifts, in addition to any other presents you might want to give for birthdays, holidays, and everything in between.

 1. Check Clearance Sections

-2. Go to Thrift Shops
+2. Go Thrifting

-If you spot something that you know one of your friends or family members would appreciate and it's a new item, go ahead and add it to your gift closet.
+If you spot something that you know one of your friends or family members would appreciate and it’s a new item, go ahead and add it to your gift closet.
 Similarly, if you find a rare, vintage band tee for an artist a friend likes, they might enjoy having an old-school collector’s item in their wardrobe.

 3. Find Affordable Home Decor